Warmia: Kingdom of Poland

 Warmia was invaded by the Teutonic Knights during the Polish–Teutonic War of 1519–1521, however, the Poles, led by renown astronomer Nicolaus Copernicus, repulsed the Teutonic siege of Olsztyn in 1521.
 Copernicus spent more than half of his life in Warmia, where he wrote many of his groundbreaking works and conducted astronomical observations and mathematical calculations, which became the basis for his heliocentric model of the universe.
 After the war of 1519–1521, he coordinated the reconstruction and resettlement of the devastated southern Warmia.

 In 1565, Cardinal Stanislaus Hosius founded the Collegium Hosianum in Braniewo, which became the leading institution of higher learning in the region.

-After the Union of Lublin in 1569, the Duchy of Warmia was integrated more directly into the Polish Crown within the Polish–Lithuanian Commonwealth.
+After the Union of Lublin in 1569, the Prince-Bishopric of Warmia was integrated more directly into the Polish Crown within the Polish–Lithuanian Commonwealth.
 At the same time, the territory continued to enjoy substantial autonomy, with many legal differences from neighbouring lands.
-For example, the bishops were by law members of Polish Senat and the land elected MP's to the Sejmik resp.
-Landtag of Royal Prussia as well as MP's to the Sejm of Poland.
+For example, the bishops were by law members of Polish Senat and the land elected MP's to the Sejmik of Royal Prussia as well as MP's to the Sejm of Poland.

 Warmia was under the Church jurisdiction of the Archbishopric of Riga until 1512, when Prince-Bishop Lucas Watzenrode received exempt status, placing Warmia directly under the authority of the Pope (in terms of church jurisdiction), which remained until the resolution of the Holy Roman Empire in 1806.